-Additionally, we set the standard deviation of the log ratio of the growth acceleration as $0$, $0.05$, and $0.10$ as the zero, medium, and large individual differences.
+Additionally, we set the standard deviation of the logarithmic ratio of the growth acceleration as $0$, $0.05$, and $0.10$ as zero, medium, and large individual differences.
 We chose these values to keep $95\%$ individual ratios in the range shown in Figure \ref{fig:JB_LGC}.
-With the three levels of magnitude of between-individual differences, we aim to examine whether and/or how the approximation introduced by the Taylor series expansion affects model performance.
-We also investigated other coefficients that affect the trajectory shape and then presumably influence the model performance.
+With the three levels of magnitude of between-individual differences, we aim to examine whether and how the approximation introduced by the Taylor series expansion affects model performance.
+We also investigated other coefficients that affect the trajectory shape, which may then affect the model performance.
 For example, we considered two different distributions for the slope of the linear asymptote: $N(2.5, 1.0^{2})$ and $N(1.0, 0.4^{2})$ for a large and small growth rate in the later development.
-We adjusted the variance of the distribution so that the slope of $95\%$ individuals is positive.
+We adjusted the distribution variance so that the slope of $95\%$ individuals is positive.
 In addition, we considered two levels of measurement precision and two levels of sample size as shown in Table \ref{tbl:simu_design}.